-This set of Chemistry Multiple Choice Questions & Answers (MCQs) focuses on “Surface Chemistry – Catalysis”.
+This set of Class 12 Chemistry Chapter 5 Multiple Choice Questions & Answers (MCQs) focuses on “Surface Chemistry – Catalysis”.

 1. How does a catalyst change during a reaction?